devtron-labs/devtron/docs/user-guide/creating-application/app-metrics.md

 # Application Metrics

 Application metrics can be enabled to see your application's metrics.
+You can enable/disable application metrics using `Show application metrics` toogle switch available just below the deployment template.
+By default this is disabled.

 ## Standard Metrics